HCL-TECH-SOFTWARE/dx-docker-compose/README.md

   - Don't access the portal over the direct port! (for example: `http://localhost:10039/wps/portal`).
 If you do so, then you might not be able to access addons like the Content Composer or DAM.
 The whole communication works via the embeded http-proxy!
   - By default accessing the portal server environment via https is not configured out of the box.
 Additional steps need to be done to enable SSL.

-## Enable SSL
+## Enabling Secured Socket Layer (SSL )

+### Prerequisites

+OpenSSL need to be installed, if own self-signed certificates will be used.
+Installation instructions can be found at [Install openSSL](https://github.com/openssl/openssl/blob/master/INSTALL.md#installing-openssl).

 > **_NOTE:_**
 The **ssl** folder contains a localhost.pem file that can be used with the haproxy service running on a local environment.
 The certificate is created for the hostname localhost and it never expires.
-Please modify the create_certificates scripts for your needs.
+Please modify the create_certificates scripts for your needs, if you want to use your own certificates.

+### Instructions

 1. Create own self signed certificates
    Navigate to the **ssl** folder and execute the create_certificates script